Plans to issue the Roosevelt Dime began soon

 1949-S, so at least be mindful of the seller's reputation.

-The "View All" link in the lower right hand of the box below is set up
+The right hand side of the box below is set up

 to search eBay for Roosevelt Dimes dated 1949-S in any condition.